dwewers/sdv503-lab-11-dwewers/README.md

 PSEUDO code:
-Create recursive function with paramater create a new variable, and let it equal the parameter minus 1 if the statement "new variable is greater than 0" is true, repeat end console log parameter end call function with set value of parameter
+Create a recursive function with parameter create a new variable, and let it equal the parameter minus 1 if the statement "new variable is greater than 0" is true, repeat end console log parameter end call function with a set value of the parameter

 Advantages and disadvantages of recursion
  There are a few advantages and disadvantages of recursion.
 These include:

  Advantages
- It makes the algorithm easier for problems like tree traversal Makes things easier to visualize
+ It makes the algorithm easier for problems like tree traversal Makes things easier to visualise
  It is the unique way of implementing a variable number of nested loops Can reduce time to write and debug code

  Disadvantages
  Recursion is generally slower
- Takes up more of the stack
+ Takes up more of the Stack
  Will generally use more memory
- Every recursive call causes the stack to increase Large stack can cause crashes (crash the program)
+ Every recursive call causes the Stack to increase Large Stack can cause crashes (crash the program)
  Can often throw the StackOverflowException error when trying to process large sets

- //Real world uses
+ //Real-world uses
  We can use recursion with directory structure within a file system.
-We can use this method to find files, create directories, delete files and so on
+We can use this method to find files, create directories, delete files and so on.

- Collision detecion in game development (Binary Space Partitioning(BSP) trees)
+ Collision detection in game development (Binary Space Partitioning(BSP) trees)

  Functional programming Languages

- XML, or anything that involves traversin a tree
+ XML, or anything that involves traversing a tree

  Building a CMS for a website.
-Travesing from sub-pages back to the root (which could be the home page)
+Traversing from sub-pages back to the root (which could be the home page)

  Looking up words in a dictionary